 Putting People at the Center Of It All

-Since March of 2009, the IBBRA has empowered the public with the results of over 100 years of collective research from our Scientific Advisory Board, which consists of world renowned Scientists, Professors, PhD’s, Leading Entomologists, Legal Counsel and Specialized Pest Management Professionals.
+Since March of 2009, the IBBRA has empowered the public with the results of over 100 years of collective research from our Scientific Advisory Board, which consists of world-renowned Scientists, Professors, PhD’s, Leading Entomologists, Legal Counsel and Certified Pest Management Professionals.
 Each has contributed their knowledge and expertise in the field and study of bed bugs that goes far beyond just basic understanding of bed bugs.

-With a no nonsense pragmatic approach, the IBBRA provides powerful awareness, trainings and a resource that addresses todays urgent bed bug demands.
+With a no-nonsense pragmatic approach, the IBBRA provides powerful awareness, training and a resource that addresses today’s urgent bed bug demands.
 The issue of bed bug infestations is explored from several unique perspectives, including; history, identification, ecology, health, environmental, legal, dispersal, control methods, monitoring and economic consequences for all.

 And did I mention at no cost?

 In addition to our interconnected relationship with our Scientific Board Members, our Service Provider Members have been assisting both Multi-unit Properties and Hospitality Groups Internationally for the past six years.

 Learning Just Bed Bug Basics – Is Not Enough!

 Bed Bugs for Tenants, Landlords and Property Management 2014 is a revised edition written for both management and tenants in mind.
 It covers concerns, challenges, education and prevention, which greatly helps in reducing the financial burdens and hardship of bed bugs.

 When the processes in this book are understood and applied, no longer does management have to question or point the finger at tenants.
 In addition, following the Layered Defense Strategy©, bed bug relief is brought to the forefront for all.
 Tenants will not have to move into infested units and find out days later, nor does the management have to worry about ever-growing structural bed bug problems spreading throughout their buildings.